alex/what-happens-when/README.rst

 - The VPN service provider will encrypt the request of the user to protect the user's data.
-The request will be sent to another server that belongs to the VPN service provider (With IP in the country you selected) to mask your IP and
+The request will be sent to another server that belongs to the VPN service provider (With IP in the country the user selected) to mask the user's IP and
-  hide your actual location.
+  hide the user's actual location.

-- Server Monitoring in Google Server may detect activities like frequent IP changes, suspicious activity, or regional restrictions that may cause Google to test you with a reCAPTCHA to make sure that the user is not a bot.
+- Server Monitoring in Google Server may detect activities like frequent IP changes, suspicious activity, or regional restrictions that may cause Google to test user with a reCAPTCHA to make sure that the user is not a bot.

 - Finally, the VPN server gets the user's response and redirects it back to where it belongs